dmitry-mashkov/prefix-commit-jira-id/README.md

 }
 ```

-The configuration above will work for a branch `feature/my-name/1234`
+The configuration above will work for a branch `feature/my-name/1234` and the message will look like `#1234: form was created`

 In the `prefix` pattern the *ID* will be changed to the branch ID